On the Circuit Diameter Conjecture: The Conjectures

-\begin{proof}[$1. \Rightarrow 2$] First, recall that $\diamfd_\Circuits(f,d)$ is realized by a $k$-wedge-simple polyhedron.
-In a non-revisiting circuit walk from vertex $u$ to $v$, a new facet is entered in each step.
-As $P$ is $k$-wedge-simple, it in particular is \Csimple, so this is exactly one new facet per step. $u$ is incident to exactly $d$ facets.
-Thus there are at most $f-d$ steps. \end{proof}
+$(1) \Rightarrow (3)$: First, recall that $\diamfd_\Circuits(f,d)$ is realized by a \Csimple\ polyhedron $P$ by Corollary~\ref{Csimple-reduce}.
+In a non-revisiting circuit walk from vertex $\veu$ to $\vev$, a new facet is entered in each step.
+As $P$ is \Csimple, this is exactly one new facet per step.
+The vertex $\veu$ is incident to exactly $d$ facets, thus there are at most $f-d$ steps.